JCesarGR/sirax-platform/README.md

 The platform should only be used with lawful basis, user consent where required, and in accordance with applicable privacy, data protection, and compliance regulations.

-This project does not encourage unauthorized surveillance, credential abuse, account intrusion, or misuse of third-party systems.
+This project does not encourage unauthorized surveillance, credential abuse, account intrusion, unauthorized access, or misuse of third-party systems.

 ---